 The best way to catch real thoughts is to lay out in writing a sprinkling of decoy ones, and you can ambush mindfulness by allowing your mind to ramble.
 Thinking is a studied vagrancy, and distraction is the devil’s providence.
 What the years will teach you are the innumerable small lessons that you glean while you’re waiting for your one grand awakening, which will never come.

-Average people reel off anecdotes and opinions, intellectuals cobble ideas and systems, but a true seeker must dare to imagine.
+Average people reel off anecdotes and opinions, intellectuals cobble ideas and systems, but a true pathfinder must dare to imagine.

-We want to see all our tired old tropes reworked in bright new stories.
-What people want, as Goethe said, is ‘a new way of putting what they are used to.’
+People want to see all their tired old tropes reworked in bright new stories.
+What they love, as Goethe said, is ‘a new way of putting what they are used to.’

 One experience alone is needful for a thinker, and that is simply to think.